RizvanaBegum/Project-Deploying-a-Multi-Tier-Website-from-Onpremise-to-AWS-/README.md

-# Deploying a Multi-Tier Website Using AWS EC2
+# Deploying a Multi-Tier Website from Onpremise to AWS

 ## Project Overview
 This project demonstrates the deployment of a multi-tier PHP-based web application using **Amazon Web Services (AWS)**.
 The solution leverages **Amazon EC2** for scalable computing, **Amazon RDS** for database management, and **Auto Scaling** to ensure high availability and handle variable traffic loads.